American Diana Nyad gives up latest Cuba-U.S. swim attempt

-MIAMI (Reuters) - Veteran long-distance swimmer Diana Nyad reached dry land on Tuesday, although not the way she had hoped after giving up on her fourth and possibly final attempt to make the 103-mile (166-km) swim from Cuba to the United States.
+MIAMI (Reuters) - Veteran long-distance swimmer Diana Nyad was plucked from the Florida Straits on Tuesday after giving up on her fourth and likely final attempt to make the 103-mile (166-kilometre) swim from Cuba to the United States.

-The 62-year-old American, who battled squalls, rough seas and jellyfish, had set out from Cuba on Saturday to cross the Florida Straits.
-Nyad spent more than 50 hours in the water before she abandoned the swim.
+The 62-year-old American, who battled squalls, rough seas and jellyfish, had set out from Cuba on Saturday.
+Nyad spent more than 60 hours in the water before she abandoned the swim.

-“Should I say I‘m not disappointed?
-No, I am disappointed,” an exhausted-looking Nyad told reporters after arriving in Key West with her support team.

-“This is my dream, my passion,” she said standing on the beach where she had hoped to make a triumphant arrival a day before her 63rd birthday.
-“I didn’t get my own moment in history but this has been a terrific experience.”
+Mark Sollinger, a leader of the crew and support team accompanying Nyad in five boats as she made the attempted crossing, told CNN a powerful and “extremely difficult Gulf Stream” had pushed her badly off course.

+She had planned to land somewhere in the Florida Keys on Tuesday, a day ahead of her 63rd birthday on Wednesday.
+But it would have taken her another 28 to 40 hours to complete the crossing at the time she finally gave up, Sollinger said.

+He said Nyad’s lips and face were very swollen and she was suffering from exhaustion.
+Otherwise, he said, she was doing well for “someone who just spent 63 hours attempting something monumental and extremely dangerous.”

+He did not give the exact time when Nyad was pulled from the water or pinpoint the location, but those details were expected to be announced later.

-If Nyad had completed the swim, she would have owned the world record for the longest unassisted open ocean swim, which means without a shark cage.
+If Nyad had completed the swim, she would have owned the world record for the longest “unassisted open ocean swim,” which means without a shark cage.
 Instead of a cage, equipment emitting a mild electric current in the water kept sharks at bay during most of her swim.

-Mark Sollinger, a leader of the team accompanying Nyad in five boats as she attempted the crossing, told CNN a powerful and “extremely difficult Gulf Stream” had pushed her badly off course.

-When she gave up, Nyad was a point that would have required her to swim another 28 to 40 hours to complete the crossing, Sollinger said.

-He did not give the exact time or location when Nyad was pulled from the water but those details were expected to be announced later.

-Nyad said it was a hard decision to give up after her support team advised her to abandon the feat.
-“They saw the jellyfish and the trouble I was having going through them,” she said.

 Nyad told reporters in Havana last week that she hoped her swim would inspire people her age to continue pursuing their dreams.